How to pre-order EA Sports FC 24, the first post-Fifa game

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-You can play the game a whole week early if you pre-order the ultimate edition ahead of time
+The closed beta is rumoured to open in early August, ahead of the game’s release

-After 30 years of Fifa games, the once-loving partnership between EA Sports and Fifa has come to an end.
-Fifa 23 was the last ever game in the bestselling video game franchise, and now EA is picking up its boots and forging its own path with a new football gaming series under the EA Sports banner.
+After three decades of games, the once-loving partnership between EA Sports and Fifa has come to an end.
+Fifa 23 marked the final video game in the bestselling franchise, and now EA is picking up its boots and forging its own path with a new football gaming series under the EA Sports banner.

-On 13 July, EA gave us our first official look at EA Sports FC 24, the developer’s first football game post-Fifa, and it looks like it’s going to be a big step forward for the newly minted era.
-In the reveal livestream, EA announced that female players will be available in the Ultimate Team for the first time, and will be playable alongside men’s players.
+EA Sports FC 24 (which was announced on 13 July) is basically ‘Fifa 24’, but packaged in a shiny new outfit.
+Last week, EA shared the first authentic gameplay footage of its first post-Fifa outing.
+The video showed off new animations, including a recreation of Erling Haaland’s incredible goal against Borussia Dortmund in last season’s Champions League, as well as impressive moves from Real Madrid star Vinicius Jr.

-While the games developer has been slowly adding women’s football leagues into the series across the past few Fifa titles, this will be the first time that you can add much-loved players such as Alessia Russo and Beth Mead to the franchise’s most popular mode.
+EA also revealed that female players will be available in the Ultimate Team for the first time, and will be playable alongside male players.
+While the games developer has slowly added women’s football leagues into the series over the past few Fifa titles, this will be the first time you can add much-loved players such as Alessia Russo and Beth Mead to the franchise’s most popular mode.

-It also announced a new Ultimate Team Evolutions mode, which will let you level up individual players by completing objectives.
-Nintendo Switch fans will be pleased to hear that they won’t be forced to play a legacy version of the game this time round either, you’ll get the full-fat game, just without cross-play and HyperMotion.
+It also announced a new Ultimate Team Evolutions mode, which will let gamers level up individual players, by completing objectives.
+Plus, Nintendo Switch fans will be pleased to hear they won’t be forced to play a legacy version of the game this time round – Switch gamers will get the full-fat game, just without cross-play and HyperMotion V.

-EA Sports FC 24 officially releases on 29 September and features Manchester City’s Erling Haaland on the cover.
+EA Sports FC 24 officially releases on 29 September.
+It features Manchester City’s Erling Haaland on the cover.
 There are two different editions of the game and both are available to pre-order now.
-Here’s everything you need to know, from pre-order bonuses to features and cross-platform details.
+Here’s everything you need to know, from pre-order bonuses, features, cross-platform details and how to get onto the closed beta.

 Where to pre-order ‘EA Sports FC 24’